anyscale/ray-experience-program/train_xgboost/README.md

 ## Task Description
-Train an xgboost model in a distributed fashion using xgboost-ray.
+Modify the xgboost code to run in a distributed fashion using xgboost-ray.

 ## Environment
 See `requirements.txt`